Siphon880gh/davinci-resolve-scripter/subtitle_from_audio/README_transcribe_audio.md

 OUTPUT_FILENAME_W_EXT="eleven_labs.srt"
 ```

-## Usage

-### Generate the SRT file

-To transcribe audio into a subtitle SRT file, adjust the `subtitle_from_audio/generate.py` file for the audio wav or mp3 file (you could have generated it from text-to-speech or is an actual audio recording of your narration).
-You may adjust the srt output path but is not recommended because the title plus generator at `drop_textp.py` if you choose to use it, would have to be adjusted to at its SRT path.
+Adjust `subtitle_from_audio/generate.py` to transcribe the audio wav or mp3 file into a subtitle SRT file.
+You may adjust the script's srt output path but is not recommended because the Text+ generator at `drop_textp.py` if you choose to use it, would need its SRT path adjusted.

 Finally, you may adjust `max_line_count` and `max_line_width`.
 If you will use the SRT file to create Text+ clips, your width is limited between 30 and 35 unless you change the font and/or font size of the Text+ clip template (to be discussed later).
 If you will use the traditional subtitle track instead of Text+ track clips generation, you are not really limited on the width.